apeterson91/balancedteams/README.md

-The balancedteams R package offers a suite of methods — currently two — including a greedy heuristic algorithm as well as a [mixed integer linear programming](https://en.wikipedia.org/wiki/Integer_programming) algorithm (Schumacher 2022) that each take a player or group (for players that baggage together) score and assigns the “best” group to the worst performing team, starting with some random initialization of the teams.
+The balancedteams R package offers a suite of methods — currently two — including a greedy heuristic algorithm as well as a [mixed integer linear programming](https://en.wikipedia.org/wiki/Integer_programming) algorithm (Schumacher 2022) that creates a “balanced” set of team assignments according to player scores and, optionally, accounting for a strata indicator.
 There are a number of ways to come up with this score but common methods used by our collaborators include an average of a self-survey and/or a captain’s assessment of a player’s athleticism.

 ## Installation